-The biggest disappointment when I discovered there was a lack of practical survival information and gear available was when I realized that so many people walk through the woods and deep into wilderness areas thinking they are carrying gear that will protect them when in reality they are putting them self at risk.
+The biggest disappointment when I discovered there was a lack of practical survival information and gear available was when I realized that so many people walk through the woods and deep into wilderness areas thinking they are carrying gear that will protect them when in reality they are putting themselves at risk.
 Search and rescue incidents are on the rise.
 Now more than ever people are heading into the backcountry unprepared and putting themselves at risk.
 This is scary because information on where to go is so readily available anyone can access information now that used to take years of experience exploring those areas or someone local who is willing to share that information.
 Now you can simply log on to your phone and access detailed information on where to do.
 What happens when you think you are the same trail but all of the sudden it ends.
 Or you find yourself stuck above timberline in a storm and the need to shelter yourself is immediate?
 Without proper gear, this is a very scary situation.

 What gear are we talking about?

 The majority of the gear I included in my groomsmen’s survival kits (and gear that is sold by masses every year) is inferior to similarly priced items that are sure to protect you in a life-threatening situation.

 After producing the Outdoor Survival film for Colorado Parks and Wildlife I realized how simple survival can be and from that point on knew it was my duty to bring this information to the masses.
 Why wouldn't I want to help people save their own life?
 It is such a simple thing to do to prepare yourself and realize you need to invest in your own survival kit just in case you find yourself in an unforeseen situation.

 Gear you should NEVER trust with your life: